esmeml/esmeml.github.io/README.md

 6. **Tree-based methods** [slides](); [lab 06: tree-based method]()

 	This lecture discusses decision tree approaches and shows how to combine simple classifiers to yield state-of-the-art predictors.
-The concepts are illustred with ensemble methods, boosting, and random forests models.
+The concepts are illustrated with ensemble methods, boosting, and random forests models.

 7. **Support vector machines** [slides](); [lab 07: SVM]()